marcsarrau/Project-Week-5-Your-Own-Project/your-project/README.md

 - [Links](#links)

 ## Project Description
 Black Lives Matter (BLM) is a decentralized political and social movement advocating for non-violent civil disobedience in protest against incidents of police brutality and all racially motivated violence against black people.
-This project intends to analyze both causes the movement fights for and better understand the nature of the racial situation in the US.
+This project intends to analyze both causes for which the movement fights and better understand the nature of the racial situation in the US.

 ## Questions & Hypotheses
 Is there a relation between race and gun violence?